outscale/terraform-provider-outscale/website/docs/r/virtual_gateway_route_propagation.html.markdown

 The following arguments are supported:

-* `enable` - (Required) If `true`, a virtual gateway can propagate routes to a specified route table of a Net.
-If `false`, the propagation is disabled.
+* `enable` - (Required) If true, a virtual gateway can propagate routes to a specified route table of a Net.
+If false, the propagation is disabled.
 * `route_table_id` - (Required) The ID of the route table.
 * `virtual_gateway_id` - (Required) The ID of the virtual gateway.